 Move your car to higher ground if you can

-Urban flood water typically carries 20-30 diseases, particularly if drains have back-washed!
+Urban flood water can carry dangerous bacteria that could cause disease, particularly if drains/sewers have back-washed!

 In rural areas contamination is more likely to come from agricultural chemicals and animal waste.